mitmedialab/PRG-Group-Map/README.md

 <img src="https://user-images.githubusercontent.com/95306112/197128846-b166f835-e395-47ae-87f7-af52080d27d2.gif"/>

-Locate the usage within a file inside of the `projects/` directory.
+Locate the usage within a file inside of the `projects/` directory, which is where the project must be defined.

 ##### Editing an existing Project

-Inside of a project file, you'll find a structure very similiar to what you saw when [editing information about you (or someone else)](#editing-your-information).
+Inside of a project file, you'll find a structure very similiar to what you saw when [editing information about yourself](#editing-your-information).

-There should be a function call to `project({...})` where the details of the [object]() passed as an argument to the function describe everything the graph needs to know about your project.
+There should be a function call to `project({...})` where the details of the [object](https://www.w3schools.com/js/js_objects.asp) passed as an argument to the function describe everything the graph needs to know about your project.

 This includes:
 - The name of the project
 - Details about it (including its summary, description, timeframe, any relevant links, etc. -- this information is passed inside a _nested object_)
 - What themes the project fits under (1 or more).
-Themes are defined inside of the file `themes/index.ts`
+FYI Themes are defined inside of the file `themes/index.ts`

 See the below example for an idea of what this looks like: